-Effective utilization of available resources, information and exploring the potentials is an important issue and it is in this light that synchrony of personal aspirations and global requirements assume relevance.
+Effective utilization of available resources, and information, and exploring the potential is an important issue and it is in this light that the synchrony of personal aspirations and global requirements assume relevance.
 Globalization is creating waves of uncertainty and insecurity.

 In such a scenario, one cannot forget the demands that come along with the jobs.
-Unlike earlier times, where only skill, knowledge and loyalty played an important role, today’s Employers look for more.
+Unlike earlier times, where only skill, knowledge, and loyalty played an important role, today’s Employers look for more.

 Basic Skills: The academic basics of reading, writing, and computation are needed in jobs of all kinds.
 Reading skills are essential as most employees increasingly work with information — on computer terminals, forms, charts, instructions, manuals, and other information displays.
-Computation skills are needed to organize data for analysis and problem solving.
+Computation skills are needed to organize data for analysis and problem-solving.

 Technical Skills: Computer skills are well on their way to becoming baseline requirements for many jobs.
 Workers use a growing array of advanced information, telecommunications, and manufacturing technologies, as employers turn to technology to boost productivity and efficiency, and to deliver services to customers in new ways.

 Organizational Skills: New systems of management and organization, as well as employee-customer interactions, require a portfolio of skills in addition to academic and technical skills.
 These include communication skills, analytical skills, problem-solving and creative thinking, interpersonal skills, the ability to negotiate and influence, and self-management.
 Employers are also now encouraging their teams to discuss work-related problems, indicating the need for these skills.

-Company Specific Skills: New technology, market changes, and competition drive companies to innovate, constantly upgrade products and services, and focus on continuous improvement of work processes.
+Company-Specific Skills: New technology, market changes, and competition drive companies to innovate, constantly upgrade products and services, and focus on continuous improvement of work processes.
 As a result, employees must frequently acquire new knowledge and skills specifically relevant to the company’s products and services, and their production processes or service delivery modes.

-With new jobs, there also would be new set of frustrations, challenges, and demands may also have a negative impact on an individual thus affecting the performance.
-So to face the new work related demands, an individual also has to focus on personal growth and needs to also be competent to face the competitive world.
+With new jobs, there also would be a new set of frustrations, challenges, and demands that may also have a negative impact on an individual thus affecting performance.
+So to face the new work-related demands, an individual also has to focus on personal growth and needs to be competent to face the competitive world.

 Growth is and will continue in occupations and at all levels.
 There will be evolution and one has to re-invent continuously.
 Though it may sound cliché -‘Change is the only constant’ – so keep evolving.